Distinguished Alumni Award

 Bachelor’s Degree in Journalism, UW Oshkosh, 1978

 Bob’s notable career in the newspaper and printing business began over 38 years ago.
-Throughout high school and while attending UW-Fond du Lac, he worked at Action Advertiser and Action Printing.
+Throughout high school and while attending the Fond du Lac campus, he worked at Action Advertiser and Action Printing.
 He assisted his father, Jim Carew, founder of Action Advertising, Inc., and other family members by setting type, designing and selling advertising, collecting and writing news and running a printing press.

 With his family, Bob created a community newspaper which became the first free newspaper in history to win back-to-back General Excellence or Best of Show awards from the Association of Free Community Papers as the best free newspaper in North America.
 Action Advertiser has captured that award over 20 times and recently won the award for an unprecedented sixth straight year.